cuvva/terms/terms.md

 All UK car insurance policies are automatically added to the "Motor Insurance Database" which is used by the police and ANPR cameras to confirm cars are driving legally.
 Although Cuvva sends information to the MID faster than other companies, unfortunately, the database is slow to update, and it's possible your policy will have expired before it shows up on the MID.

 Your policy documents (found in app, website, or by email) are proof of your cover.
 If there are any questions from the authorities, they can do a live check or get in touch with Cuvva.
 The quickest way for the police (and indeed, anyone) to get a response from us, is usually via app / web chat or by email at support@cuvva.com.
-We’re here to reply within a couple of minutes 7 days a week, 365 days a year, between **6am-1am**.
+We’re here to reply within a few of minutes 7 days a week, 365 days a year, between **6am-1am**.

 Please ensure the authorities double-check your policy documents.
 If there's any doubt, they should contact Cuvva.
 Once your car is impounded you typically have to pay a high fee for the vehicle's release.